-Impact ММ APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Project Component Status The fencing would be installed before construction activities are initiated and would be maintained throughout the construction period.
+Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status The fencing would be installed before construction activities are initiated and would be maintained throughout the construction period.
 Potential for disturbance of tree-, shrub-, or ground- nesting white-tailed kite, northern harrier, loggerhead shrike, and non-special-status migratory birds and raptors.
 BIO-8 Central Valley will implement one of the following measures, depending on the specific construction timeframe, to avoid disturbance of tree-, shrub- or ground-nesting birds, such as white-tailed kites, northern harriers, loggerhead shrikes, and white-faced ibis, and non-special-status migratory birds and raptors.
 For project components that are scheduled for construction during the breeding season for these species (generally between February 15 and August 15), a qualified wildlife biologist will be retained to conduct the following focused nesting surveys within the appropriate habitat.
 Tree- and shrub-nesting surveys will be conducted in riparian and oak woodland habitats within or adjacent to the construction area to look for white-tailed kite, loggerhead shrike, and other non-special-status migratory birds and raptors.
-Ground-nesting surveys will be conducted in annual grasslands and agricultural lands within and adjacent to the construction area to look for northern harrier and other nonspecial-status migratory birds.
+Ground-nesting surveys will be conducted in annual grasslands and agricultural lands within and adjacent to the construction area to look for northern harrier and other non-special-status migratory birds.
 The surveys should be conducted within 2 weeks before initiation of construction activities and at any time between February 15 and August 15.
 If no active nests are detected, then no additional measures are required.
-If surveys indicate that migratory bird or raptor nests are found in any areas that would be directly affected by construction activities (e.g., the noise associated with construction would substantially exceed ambient noise levels associated with highway/road or agricultural noise), then a no-disturbance buffer will be established around the site to avoid disturbance or destruction of the nest site until after the breeding season or after a wildlife biologist, and will depend on the level of noise or construction disturbance, line of sight between the nest and the disturbance, ambient levels of agricultural and highway/road or agricultural noise and other disturbances, and other Central Valley to implement measure as defined and incorporate commitments into construction contracts.
+If surveys indicate that migratory bird or raptor nests are found in any areas that would be directly affected by construction activities (e.g., the noise associated with highway/road or agricultural noise), then a no-disturbance buffer will be established around the site to avoid disturbance or destruction of the nest site until after the breeding season or after a wildlife biologist determines that the young have fledged (usually late June to mid-July).
+The extent of these buffers will be determined by a wildlife biologist, and will depend on the level of noise or construction disturbance, ambient levels of agricultural and highway/road noise and other disturbances, and other anibient levels of agri Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 Central Valley to provide survey report documentation to CPUC of the applicable phase(s) to be prepared by a qualified biologist.
 Prior to and during construction for all areas identified as suitable habitat for tree-, shrub-, or ground-nesting birds.
 Compressor Station Remote Well Pad Site Observation Well Conversions Saltwater Disposal Well Pre-Construction Component Complete.
-Central Valley provided survey report documentation from a qualified biologist on March 2, 2011.
+Central Valley provided survey report documentation from a qualified biologist on June 30, 2011.